eithannak29/NanoDiffVision/README.md

 ## 📊 Results

-Comparison Note: For balanced configurations, I increased the number of heads by 2 in order to balance.

 ### Results on the MNIST Dataset

 The chart below compares the validation loss of three configurations on the MNIST dataset: